alistairmcmillan/Notes/Blender.md

+# How to render from command line

+    "C:\Program Files\Blender Foundation\Blender 4.4\blender.exe" -b "scene.blend" -a

+    -a render animation
+    -b run in background (no GUI)

 # How to change the y coord of multiple objects at once

 Hold down ALT (Win) or Option (Mac) before clicking into the coord input box